 top of page

-LA MILPA: ARTS REFUGE
+LA MILPA: ARTS REFUGE & NATURE RESERVE

 In a world in need of places to gather, repair, and reimagine relationships across borders, La Milpa will offer a refuge to reconnect with our more-than-human selves, one another, and the land.
 As a bicultural dance company, DANCE MONKS’ work grows from community-responsive listening.
 After more than two decades of collaboration—and raised on both sides of la frontera—Founders, Rodrigo Esteva and Mirah Moriarty, bring unique perspectives on creating bridges of care through interdisciplinary practice.